Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Learning Effective Floquet Hamiltonians

 \section{Learning Effective Floquet Hamiltonians}

 One of the main goals of Floquet engineering is to use periodic driving as an external ``knob'' to shape quantum dynamics and design out-of-equilibrium quantum phenomena.
 A central object in Floquet engineering is the effective Floquet Hamiltonian $H_F$, which encapsulates the effects of driving and governs stroboscopic evolution of the system over multiple periods.
 Knowing $H_F$ is important for both experimental design and theoretical understanding.
-However, computing the Floquet Hamiltonian exactly is notoriously difficult, and one usually has to resort to approximation techniques such as the Magnus expansion in the high-frequency limit.
-While a powerful method, the Magnus expansion has fundamental limitations: the series does not asymptotically converge, and there is no systematic way of choosing the truncation order.
-These shortcomings motivate data-driven approaches, where machine-learning techniques are used to infer effective Floquet Hamiltonians~\cite{Hamiltonian_reconstruction}.
+However, computing the Floquet Hamiltonian exactly is notoriously difficult.
+In the high-frequency regime, the Magnus expansion already provides an accurate and well-established approximation~\cite{magnus}.
+Nonetheless, exploring complementary, data-driven approaches remains valuable, particularly for systems involving complex drive protocols and spatio-temporal disorder.

 As the first example of the applicability of FNO to Floquet systems, we show that FNO can learn a mapping from the time-periodic Hamiltonians to the corresponding effective descriptions, thereby learning the system's dynamics at all timescales.
 Furthermore, we demonstrate the unique advantages of operator learning: in particular, we show that once trained, the FNO can not only predict $H_F(t)$ for unseen Hamiltonians $H(t)$, but also \textit{generalize} beyond the driving frequency and discretization on which it is trained.